-Dr. Morris' book, Womanpower Unlimited and the Black Freedom Struggle in Mississippi (UGA Press, 2015), provides the first comprehensive examination of the Jackson, Mississippi-based organization Womanpower Unlimited.
-Founded in 1961, by Clarie Collins Harvey, Womanpower engaged in the mainstays of civil rights activism including voter registration and school desegregation as well as peace activism and anti-poverty initiatives.
-Through its civil rights activism, Womanpower spearheaded a movement for revitalizing Black women's social and political activism in the state.
-This manuscript centers Black women as key leaders whose civic engagement was a visionary philosophy grounded in a legacy of Black women's activism, yet unique to the social movement during which it existed.
+Dr. Morris’ book, Womanpower Unlimited and the Black Freedom Struggle in Mississippi (UGA Press, 2015) provides the first comprehensive examination of the Jackson, Mississippi-based organization Womanpower Unlimited.
+Founded in 1961 by Claire Collins Harvey, Womanpower engaged in the mainstays of civil rights activism, including voter registration and school desegregation as well as peace activism and anti-poverty initiatives.
+Through its civil rights activism, Womanpower spearheaded a movement for revitalizing Black women’s social and political activism in the state.
+This manuscript centers Black women as key leaders whose civic engagement was a visionary philosophy grounded in a legacy of Black women’s activism, yet unique to the social movement during which it existed.

-Dr. Morris' work has also appeared in Southern Black Women in the Civil Rights Era (1954-1974): A State By State Study; Comrades: A Local History of the Black Panther Party; and Groundwork: Local Black Freedom Struggles in America.
-In addition to her teaching and research, Dr. Morris is a board member of Women Have Options, Ohio's statewide abortion fund.
+Dr. Morris’ work has also appeared in Southern Black women in the Civil Rights Era (1954-1974): A State by State Study; Comrades: A Local History of the Black Panther Party; and Groundwork: Local Black Freedom Struggles in America.
+In addition to her teaching and research, Dr. Morris is a board member of the Westerville Education Foundation.

 Areas of Expertise

 Black Women's History

 BA African and African American Studies; Liberal Studies, Emory University